+A. The Placer County Elections Office will work with our VAAC to identify and understand the needs of voters with disabilities and the actions necessary to meet those needs.
+The Elections Office surveys all proposed vote center locations to ensure ADA compliance and identify any remediation steps required to ensure each site meets current standards for accessibility, and Election Officers are provided training specific to assisting voters with disabilities.
-A. The Placer County Elections Office will reach out to all voters and communities, including disabled and senior voters, regarding our VCA plan, including information regarding the EAP and the transition from polling places to vote centers, the upcoming election and their voting options, methods to contact our office and view more information on our website, obtaining a vote-by-mail ballot, available assistive voting resources and services, and utilizing the RAVBM system for accessibility via the following methods and channels:

-1. Pitched stories and PSAs utilizing regional television stations such as KCRA-NBC3, KQCA-My58, KXTX-ABC10, KOVR-CBS13, KMAX-31/CW31, KTXL-FOX40 and KUVS-19 (Univision)

-2. Pitched stories and PSAs utilizing regional radio stations such as KFBK 1530, KXPR/KXJZ CapRadio, KTKZ 1380, Talk 650 KSTE, KAHI 950, KQED, KLMG, KRCX and KVMX-AM

-3. Ad placement in, and pitched stories to, regional periodicals such as The Sacramento Bee, the Sacramento Business Journal, The Sacramento Observer, the Sacramento News & Review, the Auburn Journal, the Placer Herald, The Roseville Press-Tribune, The Loomis News, the Lincoln News Messenger, the Folsom Telegraph, the Sierra Sun, the Tahoe World Newspaper and the Mountain Democrat

-4. Social media posts on Placer County's Facebook, X (formally Twitter), Instagram, LinkedIn, NextDoor, YouTube, TikTok and Vimeo accounts

-5. County, supervisorial district, city and chambers of commerce digital newsletters
+- B. The Placer County Elections Office will reach out to all voters and communities, including disabled and senior voters, regarding our VCA plan, including information regarding the EAP and the transition from polling places to vote centers, the upcoming election and their voting options, methods to contact our office and view more information on our website, obtaining a vote-by-mail ballot, available assistive voting resources and services, and utilizing the RAVBM system for accessibility via the following methods and channels: - 1.
+Pitched stories and PSAs utilizing regional television stations such as KCRA-NBC3, KQCA-My58, KXTX-ABC10, KOVR-CBS13, KMAX-31/CW31, KTXL-FOX40 and KUVS-19 (Univision) - 2.
+Pitched stories and PSAs utilizing regional radio stations such as KFBK 1530, KXPR/KXJZ CapRadio, KTKZ 1380, Talk 650 KSTE, KAHI 950, KQED, KLMG, KRCX and KVMX-AM - 3.
+Ad placement in, and pitched stories to, regional periodicals such as The Sacramento Bee, the Sacramento Business Journal, The Sacramento Observer, the Sacramento News & Review, the Auburn Journal, the Placer Herald, The Roseville Press-Tribune, The Loomis News, the Lincoln News Messenger, the Folsom Telegraph, the Sierra Sun, the Tahoe World Newspaper and the Mountain Democrat - 4.
+Social media posts on Placer County's Facebook, X (formally Twitter), Instagram, LinkedIn, NextDoor, YouTube, TikTok and Vimeo accounts - 5.
+County, supervisorial district, city and chambers of commerce digital newsletters will be posted across our social media platforms, the Placer County Elections website, county, county, supervisorial district and city newsletters, and any other communication channels determined effective by the VAAC.